Shopify/hosted-payment-sim/README.md

 "x_signature=06880fd563ff6ce535d06a80ce8f2c2b79f34925d57de750ac392bc2d23c74e56"
 ```

-> You may use the provided [Signature Calculator](http://offsite-gateway-sim.herokuapp.com/calculator) to confirm proper signature creation at any time.
+> You may use the provided [Signature Calculator](http://offsite-gateway-sim.herokuapp.com/calculator) to confirm that your signature generation function is working appropritately.

 ### Going Live